sckott/scott/_site/vita_noyaml_nocvaspdf.md

 ### In review/prep
-+ Vamosi, J.; Chamberlain, S.A., Garcha, N.; Moray, C.; Mooers, A. In Review at Ecology and Evolution.
-Pollinators visit related plant species across 29 plant-pollinator networks.
 + Chamberlain, S.A., J.A.
 Rudgers, and J.L.
 Bronstein.
 In review at Ecology Letters.
 How context-dependent are species interactions.
 + Chamberlain, S.A., J.A.
 Rudgers, and K.D.
 Whitney.
 In prep.
 Proximity to crop sunflowers affects patterns of natural selection in a wild relative through plant mutualists and antagonists.
 + Chamberlain, S.A., et al. In review at Oecologia.
 Traits and phylogenetic history contribute to network structure across Canadian plant-pollinator communities